Comity

-In law, comity is "a practice among different political entities (as countries, states, or courts of different jurisdictions)" involving the "mutual recognition of legislative, executive, and judicial acts."
+In law, comity is "a principle or practice among political entities such as countries, states, or courts of different jurisdictions, whereby legislative, executive, and judicial acts are mutually recognized."
+It is an informal and non-mandatory courtesy to which a court of one jurisdiction affords to the court of another jurisdiction when determining questions where the law or interests of another country are involved.
+Comity is founded on the concept of sovereign equality among states and is expected to be reciprocal.

 Etymology

-Comity derives from the Latin comitas, courtesy, from cemis, friendly, courteous.
+The term comity was derived in the 16th century from the French comité, meaning association and from the Latin cōmitās, meaning courtesy and from cōmis, friendly, courteous.

-International law
+Comity may also be referred to as judicial comity or comity of nations.

+History of comity (thirteenth century to nineteenth century)

 The doctrine of international comity has been described variously "as a choice-of-law principle, a synonym for private international law, a rule of public international law, a moral obligation, expediency, courtesy, reciprocity, utility, or diplomacy.
-Authorities disagree as to whether comity is a rule of natural law, custom, treaty, or domestic law.
+Authorities disagree on whether comity is a rule of natural law, custom, treaty, or domestic law.
 Indeed, there is not even agreement that comity is a rule of law at all."
 Because the doctrine touches on many different principles, it is regarded as "one of the more confusing doctrines evoked in cases touching upon the interests of foreign states."
+The principle of comity has been questioned and even rejected by many scholars throughout the years; however, the use of the term remains present in case law.

+European jurists have been wrestling with the decision to apply foreign law since the thirteenth century.
+As the popularity of commerce outside of the locality grew, the need to find a new way to resolve conflicts of law issues arose.
+The preexisting system known as statutism became too complex and arbitrary to keep up with the societal values of the time.

-The doctrine of international comity was created by a group of Dutch jurists in the late seventeenth century, most prominently Ulrich Huber.
-Huber and others sought a way to handle conflicts of law in a way that would reinforce the idea of Westphalian sovereignty.
+A group of Dutch jurists created the doctrine of international comity in the late seventeenth century, most prominently Ulrich Huber.
+Huber and others sought a way to handle conflicts of law more pragmatically to reinforce the idea of sovereign independence.
+At the core of his ideas surrounding comity was the respect of one sovereign nation to another.
 Huber wrote that comitas gentium ("civility of nations") required the application of foreign law in certain cases because sovereigns "so act by way of comity that rights acquired within the limits of a government retain their force everywhere so far as they do not cause prejudice to the powers or rights of such government or of their subjects."
 Huber "believed that comity was a principle of international law" but also that "the decision to apply foreign law itself was left up to the state as an act of free will."